Vin7ag3/reactporto/README.md

 Reactporto app features a minimal layout and navigation links to About, Portfolio, Contact, and Resume which enables easy access to specific sections.
 Smooth transitions and dynamic loading enhance the user experience.
 The About section includes a recent photo and a short description.
 The Portfolio section showcases eight recent applications in grids with links to each GitHub repositories and deployed application.
 The Contact section boasts a user friendly form with validation notifications.
-In the Resume section, users can download the my resume and explore a list of proficiencies.
-The footer includes links to my GitHub, LinkedIn, and an Stackoverflow.
+In the Resume section, users can download my resume and explore a list of proficiencies.
+The footer includes links to my GitHub, LinkedIn, and Stackoverflow.

 Key Features:

 	- Responsive mobile first design: Consistent user experience across different devices.
-	- Header and Navigation: Displays easy access to sections within the site and Developer logo.
+	- Header and Navigation: Displays easy access to sections within the site and includes Developer name and logo.
 	- Dynamic Section Loading: Enhances usability by loading sections dynamically without page refresh.
-	- About: Showcases my photo and a short description.
+	- About: Showcases a recent photo and a short description.
 	- Portfolio: Displays application grids with links to GitHub repositories and deployed application.
 	- Contact: Features a form with regex validation.
 Prompts users in providing correct information in the contact form.
 	- Resume: Offers a downloadable resume and a list of proficiencies.